 The Millennium Development Goals (MDGs), called for reduction in maternal mortality by three quarters and reduction in the mortality for children under five years by two thirds.
 These targets provided political and social impetus for change and in 25 years, between 1990 and 2015, the global maternal mortality rate fell by 44% and the child mortality declined by 53%, although with much slower progress for neonatal deaths (first month after birth).
-Now almost half of child deaths globally (2.6 million) are in the neonatal period, and an equal number of babies die as stillbirths in the last 12 weeks of pregnancy.
-Building on this remarkable progress and to continue the unfinished agenda of MDGs, the SDGs include a call for reduction of global maternal mortality to less than 70 per 100 000 live births and national targets for under-5 mortality to be at least as low as 25 per 1000 live births by 2030, with for the first time ever, a target for neonatal mortality of 12 or lower These new SDG targets, endorsed by world leaders, show renewed political commitment, and provide a catalyst to accelerate change.
+Building on this remarkable progress and to continue the unfinished agenda of MDGs, the SDGs include a call for reduction of global maternal mortality to less than 70 per 100 000 live births and national targets for under-5 mortality to be at least as low as 25 per 1000 live births by 2030, with for the first time ever, a target for neonatal mortality of 12 or lower.

 In 2009 a group of seven African Science Academies on behalf of US NAM published a report which was launched at Ghana’s Academy’s 50th Anniversary.
 The report presents an overview of what the then current status of maternal, newborn, and child health in sub-Saharan Africa and reported a new analysis of how many lives could be saved if science translated into action through health systems.
 The report resulted in positive media coverage in Africa and a series of papers in PLOS.

 This workshop considered the current status for maternal and newborn survival, and stillbirths in sub-Saharan Africa, with respect to relevant SDG targets and identified tools that could accelerate progress in implementing existing tools identify new innovations that could be disruptive, and reviewed opportunities to support increased research leadership.
 In addition, the workshop also impacted policy uptake, specifically through the use of science and investment in research and research leadership.